-Second, ADIs have to recognize loan impairments as soon as they occur; the performance of their loan portfolios affects the parent BHCs' capital requirements, loan-loss provisions, and the price of the deposit insurance.
-AMCs, on the other hand, are only guided by Generally Accepted Accounting Principles (GAAP) and have a lot of flexibility in recognizing losses-they can "sit" on nonperforming loans in the expectation of working them out or selling them to a special "scratch-and-dent desk" entity.
-Moreover, AMCs are structured as limited liability entities, thus keeping BHCs' exposure to AMCs' lending activities limited to its equity investment.
-As a result, a parent BHC does not have to provision for or recognize losses from AMC loan portfolios to a full extent.
+Second, ADIs have to recognize loan impairments as soon as they occur; the performance of their loan portfolios affects the parent BHCs' capital requirements, loan-loss provisions, and the price of deposit insurance.
+AMCs, on the other hand, are guided by Generally Accepted Accounting Principles (GAAP) and have a lot of flexibility in recognizing losses-they can "sit" on nonperforming loans in the expectation of working them out or selling them to a special "scratchand-dent desk" entity.
+Moreover, AMCs are structured as limited liability entities, thus keeping a BHC' exposure to an AMC's lending activities limited to its equity investment.
+As a result, a parent BHC does not have to provision for or recognize losses from AMC loan portfolios to the full extent.